outaagunga/documentation/strategy-forex.md

 2. Exit if the leading band (the one being walked) starts to curve back toward the middle band Leading band is curving back if: distance(LeadingBand − MiddleBand) < distance(LeadingBand[1] − MiddleBand[1])
 3. Momentum Fade: Price stops "hugging" the SD2 band AND the distance between the Price Close and the SD2 band increases for 3 consecutive bars (signaling the move is cooling off), provided the price is no longer making new local highs/lows
-4. Parabolic Exhaustion (The "Floating" Candle): If a full candle (body and wicks) forms entirely above/outside the SD2 band, and the subsequent candle closes back inside the SD2 band, exit immediately
+4. Parabolic Exhaustion (The "Floating" Candle): If a full candle forms entirely outside the SD2 band AND BBWidth fails to expand further AND the next candle closes back inside SD2, exit immediately

 *SHort Trade*
 1. Close the trade if a candle closes above the lower SD1 band
 2. Exit if the leading band (the one being walked) starts to curve back toward the middle band
 3. Momentum Fade: Price stops "hugging" the SD2 band AND the distance between the Price Close and the SD2 band increases for 3 consecutive bars (signaling the move is cooling off), provided the price is no longer making new local highs/lows
-4. Parabolic Exhaustion (The "Floating" Candle): If a full candle (body and wicks) forms entirely below/outside the SD2 band, and the subsequent candle closes back inside the SD2 band, exit immediately
+4. Parabolic Exhaustion (The "Floating" Candle): If a full candle forms entirely outside the SD2 band AND BBWidth fails to expand further AND the next candle closes back inside SD2, exit immediately

 ## **Key Principles (Non-Negotiable)**